Segugio Italiano

 About the Segugio Italiano

-Standing 19 to 23 inches tall and weighing 40 to 62 pounds, the Segugio Italiano is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 19 to 23 inches tall and weighing 40 to 62 pounds, the Segugio Italiano is a medium-sized dog.
+Combines the refined elegance of an Italian sighthound with the scenting ability of a true scenthound, creating a unique dual-purpose hunter.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview